26 Nov A guide to HMRC tax penalties

 Self-assessment: You will get a penalty of £100 for the first three months of late submission and payment.
 After this, additional charges apply.

 Payroll: You will be subject to interest charges if you do not pay by the 22nd of every month.
-There is a yearly penalty depending on how many employees you have, e.g. £100 for those with nine or less employees.
+There is a yearly penalty depending on how many employees you have, e.g. £100 for those with nine or fewer employees.

 VAT: You will be subject to a surcharge if you pay late, which depends on your turnover.
 If your turnover is more than £150,000 and you have defaulted for the 5th time, you will have to pay 15 per cent or £30, depending on what is more.